What to know about scoliosis

 Newer research has been geared to finding methods to predict which curves are likely to progress, despite brace treatment.
 In this case, a surgical procedure called vertebral tethering might be performed to halt progression early, before any significant deformity develops.

 Gregory A. Mencio, M.D., is professor of Orthopaedics and the chief of Pediatric Orthopaedics at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 Jeffrey E. Martus, M.D., is associate professor of Orthopaedics with a patient care emphasis in Scoliosis and Spinal Deformities.
-Byron F. Stephens II., M.D., is assistant professor of Orthopaedics and practices at the Vanderbilt Spine Center and Vanderbilt Bone & Joint.
+Byron F. Stephens II., M.D., is assistant professor of Orthopaedics and practices at the Vanderbilt Spine Center.